HenrYxZ/color-range-selector/README.md

 color-range-selector
 ====================

-A Python - OpenCV application for selecting a range of color for segmentating videos.
+A Python - OpenCV application for selecting a range of color for segmenting videos.

 ## Usage